+Information on directors

+Name: Ian Campbell

+Title: Non-Executive Director and Chairman

+Qualifications: FCA, MAICD

-Information on directors Name: Title: Qualifications: Experience and expertise: Other current directorships: Ian Campbell (appointed as Chairman on 5 August 2019) Non-Executive Director and Chairman FCA, MAICD Ian joined the Board on 25 August 2009 after a 32 year career with the international accounting firm Ernst & Young principally working with entrepreneurial companies and the capital markets.
+Experience and expertise: Ian joined the Board on 25 August 2009 after a 32 year career with the international accounting firm Ernst & Young principally working with entrepreneurial companies and the capital markets.
 Ian is a Fellow of Chartered Accountants Australia and New Zealand and a member of the Australian Institute of Company Directors.
-He is currently a non-executive director of CVC Limited, Redox Pty Ltd. His previous non-executive director roles included Gloria Jean's Coffees International Pty Limited, Green's Foods Holdings Pty Ltd and Young Achievement Australia Limited and he was a partner with the Board search practice of the Allegis Group (formerly Talent2).
-Former directorships (last 3 years): Special responsibilities: Interests in shares: CVC Ltd None Chairman of the Audit Committee and member of the Remuneration Committee 500,000 ordinary shares Name: Title: Qualifications: Experience and expertise: Storm McGrath (appointed as Executive Director on 5 August 2019) Executive Director, Chief Executive Officer and Investor Relations Master of Business Administration Storm is currently the CEO of Kip McGrath Education Centres Ltd. Storm first joined the board in 1997 to advise on technology and strategy.
+He is currently a non-executive director of CVC Limited, Redox Ltd. His previous non-executive director roles included Gloria Jean's Coffees International Pty Limited, Green's Foods Holdings Pty Ltd and Young Achievement Australia Limited and he was a partner with the Board search practice of the Allegis Group (formerly Talent2).

+Other current directorships: CVC Ltd Former directorships (last 3 years): None

+Special responsibilities: Chairman of the Audit Committee and member of the Remuneration Committee

+Interests in shares: 500,000 ordinary shares

+Name: Storm McGrath

+Title: Executive Director.
+Chief Executive Officer and Investor Relations the board in 1997 to advise on technology and strategy.
 At the time he had been running two successful businesses of his own.
 He joined the executive team in 2000 and was employed to run the IT department and general operations and later went on to be responsible for global franchise sales.
 In 2005 he was appointed joint managing director and in 2007 he was appointed managing director.
 He is responsible for day to day operations and strategic direction of the company.

+Qualifications: Master of Business Administration

+Experience and expertise: Storm is currently the CEO of Kip McGrath Education Centres Ltd. Storm first joined

-Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: None None 2,884,333 ordinary shares 1,500,000 options over ordinary shares
+Other current directorships: None Former directorships (last 3 years): None Special responsibilities: None

+Interests in shares: 4,484,333 ordinary shares

+Name: Trevor Folsom

+Title: Non-Executive Director

-Name: Title: Experience and expertise: Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Trevor Folsom Non-Executive Director Trevor has extensive background and experience and is acknowledged for his ability to engage, invest and advise growth companies, particularly in the technology sector.
+Experience and expertise: Trevor has extensive background and experience and is acknowledged for his ability to engage, invest and advise growth companies, particularly in the technology sector.
 He is a successful entrepreneur in his own right, developing, from start up, Blueprint Management, which he sold in 2008.
 He is currently a Director of Investible, an early stage technology investment company.

+Other current directorships: None Former directorships (last 3 years): None

+Special responsibilities: Member of the Audit Committee and member of the Remuneration Committee

+Interests in shares: 600,000 ordinary shares

+Name: Diane Pass

+Title: Non-Executive Director

+Qualifications: MAICD

-None None Member of the Audit Committee and member of the Remuneration Committee 165,000 ordinary shares Name: Title: Qualifications: Experience and expertise: Experience and expertise: Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Diane Pass Non-Executive Director MAICD Diane is the Founder and Director of the human resources consultancy firm 360HR.
-She has more than 26 years local, national and international experience in the recruitment and consulting industry.
+Experience and expertise: Diane is the Founder and Director of the human resources consultancy firm 360HR.

+She has more than 27 years local, national and international experience in the recruitment and consulting industry.
 She is accomplished in creating and delivering engaging professional development programs, public speaking and leading complex management consulting assignments.
-She currently sits on the Boards of Not-for- Profit organisations, Wheelchair Sports NSW and Jobsupport ('Employment for People with Intellectual Disability).
+She currently sits on the Boards of Not-for-Profit organisations, Wheelchair Sports NSW and Jobsupport ('Employment for People with Intellectual Disability).
 From 2001 to 2018 she was Chair of the Advisory Council of Sydney Institute of TAFE NSW.
+Diane is also a member of the Australian Institute of

+Company Directors.

+Other current directorships: None Former directorships (last 3 years): None

-Diane is also a member of the Australian Institute of Company Directors.
-None Chairman of the Remuneration Committee and member of the Audit Committee 105,473 ordinary shares
+Special responsibilities: Chairman of the Remuneration Committee and member of the Audit Committee

+Interests in shares: 156,179 ordinary shares